Rational cohomology of toric diagrams: Introduction

-{\emph{Acknowledgements.}} The author thanks Okayama University of Science (in particular, Shintaro Kuroki) for a comfortable work atmosphere and assistance during his research visit.
-The author expresses his gratitude to Anton Ayzenberg for pointing out difference between classes of~$T$-spaces represented as homotopy colimits and quotient construction, to Matthias Franz for spotting an error in integral natural formality argument given in an early version of this note, and to Oliver Goertsches for explaining Cohen-Macaulayness for torus actions without fixed points.
+{\emph{Acknowledgements.}} The author thanks Okayama University of Science (in particular, Shintaro Kuroki) for a comfortable work atmosphere and assistance during his research visit in 2023.
+The author expresses his gratitude to Matthias Franz for spotting an error in integral natural formality argument given in an early version of this note, and to Oliver Goertsches for explaining Cohen-Macaulayness for torus actions without fixed points.
 This work was partially supported by DFG Walter Benjamin Fellowship [Deutsche Forschungsgemeinschaft (DFG) - Projektnummer 561158824], the French national research agency [grant ANR-20-CE40-0016], and Young Russian Mathematics 2023 award.